HashtagBe/be-crawler/README.txt

 7, Visit the project web hompage, for example: http://localhost:8080/HashtagCrawler/, a welcome page should be displayed in your browser.
 Make sure you visit the home page URL of this application, otherwise the daemon crawler thread can not be started.

+8, To get article list result, visit: http://localhost:8080/HashtagCrawler/article/getArticleList.do?startTime=${start time value}&endTime=${end time value}
+   To get article list count, visit: http://localhost:8080/HashtagCrawler/article/getArticleCount.do?startTime=${start time value}&endTime=${end time value}
+   To export article list to Excel, visit: http://localhost:8080/HashtagCrawler/article/exportToExcel.do